Learn about the importance of protecting bees and other pollinators, and the actions you can take to help.

 On this page Skip this page navigation

-We’re proposing changes to that would reduce complexity and unnecessary burden associated with pesticide management in Ontario, while ensuring continued protection of human health and the environment.
+We’re proposing changes that would reduce complexity and unnecessary burden associated with pesticide management in Ontario, while ensuring continued protection of human health and the environment.
 Learn more on the Environmental Registry.

 Without pollinators, much of the food we eat and the natural habitats we enjoy would not exist.